apex-dev-tools/benchmarker/docs/user/alerts.md

 ```txt
 Note: If the test level threshold is misconfigured below the average, you get an alert with a value of 0.
 Recommend filtering out zero alerts when querying for new records.
 ```

-### Alerts For New Tests

-When a new test is added, at that time its previous test run values will not be present in the database.
-So, alerts will be calculated only if at least 5 test runs are present in the database.
-Before that, alerts will not be calculated.